crxssed7/notable-figures/figures/Alan Turing.md

 CiE 2012: Turing Centenary Conference

-Science in the Making Alan Turing's papers in the Royal Society's archives
+Science in the MakingArchived 4 April 2023 at the Wayback Machine Alan Turing's papers in the Royal Society's archives

 Alan Turing site maintained by Andrew Hodges including a short biography